 Day Trips outside Chennai

-Muttukadu, located at a distance of 36 km from Chennai, is a small town which serves as preferred picnic spot along with backwaters of Bay of Bengal.
+Muttukadu, located at a distance of 36 km from Chennai, is a small town that serves as a preferred picnic spot along with backwaters of Bay of Bengal.
 Locals come here for water activities like peddle-boating and bird-watching.
-Operated by the Tamilnadu Tourism board, the boats are not fancy but the are is pretty nice and away from the city that can be noisy.
+Operated by the Tamilnadu Tourism board, the boats are not fancy but they are pretty nice and away from the city that can be noisy.

-For a longer and relaxing trip, plan a trip for a weekend in Pondichery.
+TIP: For a longer and relaxing trip, plan a trip for a weekend in Pondicherry

 Where to stay in Chennai